-It's not hard to imagine a great day with the kids when you're on this island.
-Heading to the nearest beach will probably do the trick; but there's more to kid-friendly Puerto Rico than sandcastles, and this article will introduce you to all the other fun your kids can have while they're here.
+It's not hard to imagine a great day with the kids when you're on the island of Puerto Rico.
+Heading to the nearest beach will probably do the trick, but there's more to kid-friendly Puerto Rico than sandcastles, and this article will introduce you to all the other fun your kids can have while they're here.
 Among the choices are a museum designed for children, an exclusive water park, tailored scuba diving lessons, and more.
-Interested?
-Then check out these fun activities for kids in Puerto Rico.

 01 of 07